Show why your research matters - Images of Research

 The deadline for submissions has now passed.
 The Images of Research competition runs in semester two each year, and entries will next open in February 2018.

-A selection of entries will be turned into A1 posters and exhibited at the Engage: Public Engagement in Practice event on campus on Wednesday 3 May, 12.30pm to 4.00pm.
+A selection of entries were turned into A1 posters and exhibited at the Engage: Public Engagement in Practice event on campus on Wednesday 3 May.

-At this event, a judging panel led by Professor Jonathan Knight, Pro-Vice-Chancellor (Research), will announce winners and those highly commended in three categories:
+At this event, a judging panel led by Professor Jonathan Knight, Pro-Vice-Chancellor (Research) announced the winners and those highly commended in three categories:

 - Best Image